 Ultimately, the goal for any brand is to increase preference to drive consumer engagement.
 The question after each M&A is: how?
 There is no one answer.
 One piece of the puzzle is considering how technology is changing expectations in healthcare.
 Another key piece is the employees and clinicians.
 For better or worse, every single person or thing that impacts the patient and consumer experience is going to have implications for the brand.

-How can a brand avoid a fail at the execution of an M&A?
+How can a brand avoid a fail at the execution of a healthcare M&A?

 M&A is complex.
 In addition to disparate systems and processes, companies are often bringing together different cultures.
 According to a McKinsey study, 25 percent of executives cited an absence of “cultural fit” as the key reason why so many mergers fail.
 Meanwhile, an AON/Hewett study highlights a 23 percent increase in “actively disengaged” employees after a change event, regardless of whether or not employees’ jobs are on the line.